rdunlop/dotfiles/README.md

-    rake install:dotfiles        # Install the dotfiles and scripts rake install:rvm             # Install ruby version manager rake install:mac_os_settings # set up some nice-to-configure mac settings rake install                 # Install all of the above (recommended)
+    rake install:dotfiles        # Install the dotfiles and scripts rake install:rvm             # Install ruby version manager rake install:mac_os_settings # set up some nice-to-configure mac settings rake install:all             # Install all of the above (recommended)

 Remap the Caps-lock key to Escape: